 The average elevation in Tibet is 4,500 meters and many of the visitors will experience some effects of the high altitude.
 That’s why it is important to be prepared and follow prevention recommendations.

-It is recommended to drink plenty of water and eat more carbohydrates to help dealing with the decreased oxygen level at higher altitude.
+It is recommended to drink plenty of water and eat more carbohydrates to help to deal with the decreased oxygen level at higher altitude.
 You should also avoid drinking alcohol, as it causes dehydration.

 Whenever in doubt, check with your physician and get proper medication to deal with altitude sickness if it is necessary.

-Be patient, it can take different amount of time for people to acclimatize.
+Be patient, it can take a different amount of time for people to acclimatize.